 But the scars of venom have made up his mind, and he begins to advance.
 I curl my arms around my belly without thinking.
 "Peeta!"
 I shout.
 "It's not real!
-It's the tracker jacker venom!
-It's not real, please, listen to me –" Still, he moves forward, rage and sorrow on his face, and I choke.
+It's not real, please, listen to me –!"
+Still he moves forward, rage distorting his face, and I choke.

 "Not real!"
 I am screaming now, trying not to trip as I move back inside and lock the door – but what if he breaks the windows?
 Or the door, for that matter?
 He's got the strength of an ox when he's himself; in a hijacked rage he is unstoppable.
 I clutch at my stomach, and the baby squirms in response to my fear.

 "You killed our baby!" he roars.
 "I know you did!
 You never wanted it in the first place!
 You tried to kill it before and I stopped you but now – " Something in him breaks, and I cower against the side of the house that I've blindly backed into.
 He is on me, murder in his dilated eyes.
 I cannot be louder than the voices in his head.
 I cannot bring him back.
 Fifteen years together, after finally starting a family, he is finally going to kill me.
 Presidents Snow and Coin are finally going to win –

 I can feel his hands on my throat, cutting off a scream, and then they are gone with the sound of shattering glass.
 Peeta's eyes roll into the back of his head and he crumbles to the ground, unconscious.
 My scream is stuck on my tongue and my eyes meet the bloodshot ones of Haymitch, who is clutching the neck of a broken liquor bottle.
 He is shaking.
 So am I. I think my knees might give out.